kannbasilio/kannbasilio/README.md

 # Hi there!
 I’m Kat Basilio. 👋

 ***About me:***
-- 📚 I’m currently a college freshman @ Wesleyan University studying computer science and music.
+- 📚 I’m currently a college freshman @ Wesleyan University studying computer science and music
 - 💻 I'm passionate about forging connections between technology and the arts
 - 🌱 I'm learning Python and building some games (*check out my repositories*)